felixbur/nkululeko/README.md

 ## Contributing
 Contributions are welcome and encouraged.
-To learn more about how to contribute to nkululeko please refer to the [Contributing guidelines](./CONTRIBUTING.md).
+To learn more about how to contribute to nkululeko, please refer to the [Contributing guidelines](./CONTRIBUTING.md).

 ## Citing
 If you use it, please mention the Nkululeko paper: